 October 24―Amberia Allen, Humor Matters

-Amberia Allen writes for Comedy Central’s The Daily Show with Trevor Noah and is an award-winning stand-up comedian who draws on her experiences as an emerging Ph.D. and a small-town girl navigating life in Hollywood.
+Amberia Allen is a writer for Comedy Central’s The Daily Show with Trevor Noah and an award-winning stand-up comedian who draws on her experiences as an emerging Ph.D. and a small-town girl navigating life in Hollywood.
 Allen won the 2014 HBO-sponsored Comedy Wings Competition in 2014, appeared on Aspire TV’s stand-up special We Got Next, and is a contributor for the online show The Young Turks.
 She was one of the stars of the reboot of Punk’d for BET and in Chris Case’s Winning Ugly for Fox.
 She has appeared on several television shows including Silicon Valley, and she is the co-author of the UCLA Hollywood Diversity Report.
-This program is cosponsored by UD's Center for Black Culture.
+This program was cosponsored by UD's Center for Black Culture.

 November 14―Mary Jordan and Kevin Sullivan, Facts Matter

 Washington Post Pulitzer Prize-winning journalists Mary Jordan, a national political correspondent, and Kevin Sullivan, a senior correspondent for national and international affairs, reflect on the midterm election results.
 Jordan spent 14 years abroad as a foreign correspondent and Washington Post co-bureau chief in Tokyo, Mexico City, and London.
 She has written from more than 40 countries.
 Sullivan was a foreign correspondent for 14 years, then served as the chief foreign correspondent, deputy foreign editor, and Sunday features editor.
 He has reported from more than 75 countries on six continents.
 Jordan and Sullivan won the 2003 Pulitzer Prize for International Reporting for their investigation of the Mexican justice system.
 Jordan and her husband Sullivan have also co-authored two books.
 This program is cosponsored by the Journalism Program and the Department of Communication, both in UD's College of Arts and Sciences.